Week 1: New YC College cohort train like professionals

 “It is exactly this type of experience that makes the Yorkshire Cricket College unique.
 We’ve gauged where the students are physically and it’ll be intriguing to watch their development over the next couple of months.
 I firmly believe that the regular fitness sessions translate into a better attitude to learning when they are back in the classroom as well as improving their overall health and wellbeing.” -Nick Robinson, Education & Participation Manager, Yorkshire Cricket Founation

 Interested in joining this year’s cohort?
-We’re still accepting applications for 2018 entry.
+We’re still accepting applications for the 2018/19 academic year.
 For more information contact Nick.Robinson@yorkshirecricketfoundation.com